Geometrothermodynamics for Black holes and de Sitter Space: Geometrothermodynamic formalism

 where the integration region ${\Sigma^{(2)}}$ is an appropriate two-dimensional manifold embedded in the base manifold $\M$ and $\partial\Sigma^{(1)}$ is its boundary.
 The equations of motion that represent the Maxwell relations of thermodynamics can be obtained in an explicitly coordinate-dependent manner.
 The variational operation of the characteristic one-form with respect to $\xi^0=S$ is \begin{widetext}

 \end{widetext}

 Therefore, the equations of motion are

 where the surface integration vanishes without applying any boundary condition because $\partial(\partial\Sigma^{(1)})=0$ (a boundary of a boundary does not exist).
 Other sets of Maxwell relations can be obtained using variations with respect to $V$ or $N$.
 The above equations represent the canonical equation of motion with the following interpretations: $S \leftrightarrow t$ (time) and $T\leftrightarrow\HH$ (Hamiltonian).
 These equations can also be written as the Euler--Lagrange equation of motion in a coordinate-independent manner as $\delta_\xxx\I_\mrmTD=0\Rightarrow \zzz^\bullet=0$, which is, of course, equivalent to the canonical equations.
-The surface term $ \OOO_\delta=\zeta_\cdot~\delta\xxx^\cdot $ is called the ``Type~\iII~symplectic potential''.
+The surface term $ \OOO_\delta=\zeta_a~\delta\xxx^a $ can be considered as another type of the symplectic potential.

 Next, consider an infinitesimal translation of the characteristic one-form along a vector field $\upsilon^a$ on the base manifold $\M_\mrmTD$ such that